sodabubblewine/sodabubblewine.github.io/README.md

 ## HOW TO WRITE IT WELL THE OTHER 1% OF THE TIME

-Journal your thoughts and feelings.
+Journal your thinking and feeling.

 ## HOW TO MAKE IT LOGICAL